curlyfriesplease/modernartsimulator/README.md

 # Intro

 This app simulates the frustration of reading the modern art description prose at modern art galleries, particularly the Pompidou Centre.
+Update May 2024: This was more amusing before the recent advent of millions of AI sites that do very similar things.
+This doesn't use AI and was funnier at the time :D

 ## Setup